-Action Element 1c: Prepare PBN Plan: DGCA to Conduct Fleet Study data enabling selection of the most suitable navigation specifications and setting priorities for implementation based on current and planned future fleet capability.
+Action Element 1c: Prepare PBN Plan: DGCA to Conduct Fleet Study

+A study of current CNS/ATM capabilities and future requirements based on a PBNbased airspace structure is required.
+The study will support PBN planning with recent data enabling selection of the most suitable navigation specifications and setting priorities for implementation based on current and planned future fleet capability.
 The study needs to include plans for decommissioning redundant navigation aids as PBN implementation proceeds (Chapter 2).